apify/apify-docs/docs/storage/key_value_store.md

 ---
 title: Key-value store
 description: Store anything from actor or task run results JSON documents or images.
-Learn how to access and manage key-value stores from the Apify app or via API.
+Learn how to access and manage key-value stores from the Apify console or via API.
 menuWeight: 9.2
 paths:
     - storage/key-value-store